 We have to know in advance we’re going to hit those challenges, and learn to persevere through them.

-It’s super critical to set a realistic target.
+It’s critical to set a realistic target.
 “Fluency” or “conversational fluency” is too vague.
-Using the European standards is better, but they’re abstract.
+Using the European standards for language fluency is better, but they’re not for everyone.

 Set a target that makes sense like

 - “I want to be able to understand a song, maybe not at first pass but after reading the lyrics and looking up a few words.”

 - “I want to be able to go to a study group with friends and not have to use English.”

 Especially as we’re setting time limits on how much we learn, we have to set super-realistic goals for how fluent we can get in one to two months, and be happy with hitting that limit.

 We’ve set our target as being “fluent enough to keep learning in that language”.
 This means, being able to ask what a word means in a language and understand the reply.